flourish together

 The benefits

-We currently work with an animal therapy CIC (Patchwork Ponies) who will bring ponies to the allotment space to combine the benefits of time with animals to the calming atmosphere of our sensory garden.
+We currently work with an animal therapy CIC (Patchwork Ponies) who bring ponies to the allotment space to combine the benefits of time with animals to the calming atmosphere of our sensory garden.

 so much potential